Share this

 • The white box on this example product label highlights active ingredient dichlobenil.

 • Dichlobenil is a pre-emergent herbicide.
-This chemical does a very good job of suppressing the horsetail's growth, but it will not kill it.
+It does a very good job of suppressing the horsetail's growth, but it will not kill it.
 Use to prevent horsetail from growing around shrubs, and on bare ground areas.

 • Apply in winter or early spring before the horsetail starts to grow.
 Rain will leach it into the soil.
 Bark mulch may be spread over the treated area to reduce volatilization.